openhab/openhab-addons/README.md

 So far the "productive" openHAB code is at http://github.com/openhab/openhab.
 This project here is the home of the next-generation openHAB aka openHAB 2.
 A major focus of openHAB 2 is adding administration UIs to the system to make it more user-friendly for "regular" users (i.e. not the developer type).
 For this, openHAB 2 is now based on the [Eclipse SmartHome](http://www.eclipse.org/smarthome) project.
 You can find information about the relation of these projects in [this blogpost](http://kaikreuzer.blogspot.de/2014/06/openhab-20-and-eclipse-smarthome.html).
+There is a configuration UI prototype already available, called [Paper UI](https://www.youtube.com/watch?v=NolVoL8ewO0&feature=youtu.be).

-openHAB 2 is currently under heavy development and so far there is no end-user release available.
-Nonetheless we have snapshot builds [available at CloudBees](https://openhab.ci.cloudbees.com/job/openHAB2/) - they even include a 1.x compatibility bundle, so that a couple of openHAB 1.x addons can be used with it (we are working on further improving this compatibility layer).
+openHAB 2 is currently under heavy development and so far there is only an [alpha release available](https://github.com/openhab/openhab2/releases/tag/2.0.0-alpha1).
+Additionally, we have snapshot builds [available at CloudBees](https://openhab.ci.cloudbees.com/job/openHAB2/). openHAB 2.0 includes a [1.x compatibility layer](docs/sources/installation/compatibilitylayer.md), which allows using 1.x add-ons with the new runtime.

+If you want to learn more about openHAB 2.0, please also check out [this blog post](http://kaikreuzer.blogspot.de/2014/11/openhab-16-and-20-alpha-release.html).

 ## Community: How to get involved